 Putin with deposed Libyan dictator Moammar Gadhafi - Russia and Libya have traditionally had strong political relations

-The UN proposed an arms embargo on Libya in 2011, an obstacle that Russia would have to contend with if it wants to do business with Hifter.
+The UN proposed an arms embargo on Libya in 2011, an obstacle that Russia would have to contend with if it wants to do business with Haftar.

 Parallels with Syria

-Russian support to Hifter would be mostly weapons sales.
+Russian support to Haftar would be mostly weapons sales.
 Syria, on the other hand, has seen the Russian air force bombing rebel positions in support of Assad for over a year now.

 In any case, Russia hopes to expand its influence over a rapidly changing Middle East and become the region's dominant player.